dandisatrio/fullstack-nomads/README.md

 You can now access the server at http://localhost:8000

+## Default Account for testing

+Admin Default Account

+    Email    : admin@mail.com
+    Password : admin123

+User Default Account

+    Email    : user@mail.com
+    Password : user12345

+or in another way copy my .env for dummy database gallery, transactions, and users.

-## See Yeah
+## See You

 "Thanks for looking at my repository.

-Have a nice day, don't forget to always be grateful"
+Have a nice day, don't forget to always be grateful."